 What is the wage credit scheme in Singapore?

 Under the scheme, the government finds a way to support business owners by co-funding a percentage of the wage increases you, as an employer, pay your local staff in the preceding years.
 In other words, this is the scheme in which you will receive a partial reimbursement on the increased amount of salary which is paid to employees the years before.

-As for employees, when getting the salary increased, they are highly likely to feel appreciated and have more motivation to work and subsequently perform better at work.
-Therefore, overall, this may eventually boost the efficiency of employees’ work commitment and productivity of your business as a whole.
+As for employees, when getting their salary increased, they are highly likely to feel appreciated and have more motivation to work and subsequently perform better at work.
+Therefore, overall, this may eventually boost the efficiency of employees’ work commitment and the productivity of your business as a whole.

 - The co-funding percentage will rise from 15% to 20% in 2019, and 10% to 15% in 2020.
 The incremental co-funding percentage of 5% in 2019 will be paid by the end of June 2020 as expected.

 - The maximum qualifying gross monthly wage of an employee will increase from $4,000 to $5,000.

 Do you feel confused with all the numbers and percentages?
 Don’t worry.
 Let’s have one very simple example:

 In 2016, you hired Peter as an employee.
 Due to his good performance throughout the year 2016, you decided to give him a monthly salary rise of $200 in 2017.